-The Ferguson Centre promotes the interdisciplinary study of empire and postcolonial situations with a particular focus on Africa and Asia.
+The Ferguson Centre promotes the interdisciplinary study of empire and postcolonial conditions with a particular focus on Africa and Asia.
 Since its establishment in 2002, it has hosted seminars, exchanges, postgraduates and run collaborative research projects.

 Find out more

 Local Subversions of Colonial Cultures: Commodities and Anti-Commodities in Global History by Sandip Hazareesingh and Harro Maat, Palgrave Macmillan, 2016.